Miro (wrestler): The League of Nations (2015–2016)

 Rusev made his in-ring return on the following SmackDown, wrestling in shoes to avoid further foot injury, defeating Fandango.
 On the July 13 episode of Raw, Rusev answered John Cena's United States Championship open challenge.
 Rusev was then interrupted by both Kevin Owens and Cesaro, who also demanded a shot at the title.
 This resulted in a triple threat match, where the winner would face Cena, which Rusev won after pinning Cesaro, as Owens had left the match early on.
 Afterwards, Rusev defeated Cena by disqualification, when Owens assaulted Rusev.
 On the July 16 episode of SmackDown, Rusev suffered his second loss by pinfall during his tenure on the WWE main roster when he was defeated by Cesaro in a singles match.
 On the August 17 episode of Raw, Ziggler returned and attacked Rusev.
-This altercation prompted a match between Rusev and Ziggler at SummerSlam, which ended in a double countout due to interference from Lana and Rae, and after the match, Rusev and Rae brawled with Ziggler and Lana.
+This altercation prompted a match between Rusev and Ziggler at SummerSlam on August 23, which ended in a double countout due to interference from Lana and Rae, and after the match, Rusev and Rae brawled with Ziggler and Lana.
 On the October 5 episode of Raw, Rae proposed to Rusev in the storyline, but said he would not marry her until he had won another championship.
 On October 11, TMZ reported that Rusev had become engaged to Lana in real life.
 Lana then confirmed the engagement and it began being used in the storyline on television, which resulted in Rae breaking up with him on the October 12 episode of Raw.
 The entire storyline circulating around the break-up of Rusev and Lana received extremely negative reviews, with many claiming the storyline damaged Rusev's gimmick.
 On the October 31 episode of Main Event, Rusev injured his bicep in a match with Neville, resulting in Neville winning the match via referee stoppage and Rusev being out of action.